jgogstad/burrito-book-addendum/README.md

 }
 ```

-This interface defines a `map` method, and it can only be implemented for types that has a hole.
-For example, `List` and `Option`, but not `Elephant`, `Map` or `Either`.
+Remember that that with ad-hoc polymorphism we take the implementing type as a type parameter.
+The interface above defines a `map` method, and it can only be implemented for types that has a hole.
+For example, `List`, `Option` and `IO`, but not `Elephant`, `Either` or `Monad`.
 We use the type class encoding for polymorphism here because there is no alternative in Scala!
 That is, there is no way we can create an interface and have a restriction that subtypes of it must have a hole.
 In languages that doesn't support higher kinded types, this kind of abstraction is not possible to express.

 Here's an exercise for you: open a REPL and define a function with a type parameter, play around with what types you can pass to it (I use [Ammonite](https://ammonite.io) below).
 Try out the types in the table above: